 Pain in the shoulder or elbow isn’t just for pitchers and quarterbacks.
 If you’re a golfer or tennis player gearing up for the spring and summer, you may already know that.
 But even if you aren’t, persistent or recurring pain in the shoulder or elbow joints is something that affects many Americans due to overuse or age-related wear and tear.

 The shoulder is the most movable joint in the body, and the elbow is one of the most heavily utilized.
-That all adds up to a lot of opportunity for injury.
+That all adds up to a lot of opportunities for injury.

 Some of the more common shoulder injuries include: